finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionSourcesApi.md

     String toEffectiveAt = "toEffectiveAt_example"; // String | Optional.
 The end effective date of the data range OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
+    Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the Announcement Date, use \"announcementDate eq '2020-03-06'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      ResourceListOfCorporateAction result = apiInstance.getCorporateActions(scope, code, fromEffectiveAt, toEffectiveAt, asAt, sortBy, start, limit, filter);
+      ResourceListOfCorporateAction result = apiInstance.getCorporateActions(scope, code, fromEffectiveAt, toEffectiveAt, asAt, sortBy, limit, filter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CorporateActionSourcesApi#getCorporateActions");